will1410/presentations/very.very.basic.sql.md

 We can add "WHERE tablename.fieldname = 'X'"

-This updates the question to "What are // field1, field2, and field3 // in // this table // if one specific field is 'X'?"
+This updates the question to "What is the information // in field1, field2, and field3 // in // this table // if field1 matches X?"

-- SELECT = What is
+- SELECT = What is the information
-- field1, field2, field3 = these fields
+- field1, field2, field3 = in these fields
 - FROM = in
 - tablename = this table
-- WHERE - IF
+- WHERE - if some field
-- tablename.field1 = "X"
+- tablename.field1 = "X" = matches X

 ~~~sql
 SELECT